lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

 The Consoles page shows the status of all business processes and includes a high-level visualization of the metrics collected over the past day for all activated business processes.

-Conoles can be accessed either form the Oracle Integration navigational pane or from the Insight tile on the Oracle Integration home page.
+Conoles can be accessed either fromm the Oracle Integration navigational pane or from the Insight tile on the Oracle Integration home page.
 Consoles names are the same as the Model name or Business Process that was mapped.

 Double-click on a dashboard to open the Business Transaction Details dashboard for that dashboard.
 The following dashboards support drilling down into the transaction details:
 * Passed Milestones: Double-click any milestone bar to show the business transactions (instances) that have passed that milestone.